 The Department of Psychology in the College of Arts and Science assembles the talents of more than two dozen faculty members actively engaged in advancing the scientific study of brain, behavior, and cognitive processes.
 The undergraduate program introduces students to the major areas of contemporary psychology: clinical science, human cognition, developmental psychology, social psychology, and neuroscience.
 Clinical science studies human personality, emotion, abnormal behavior, and therapeutic treatments.
 Human cognition includes the study of processes such as perceiving, learning, remembering, attention and awareness, decision making, and the neural mechanisms underlying these processes.
 Developmental psychology examines human development from conception through adulthood.
 Social psychology examines interpersonal and intergroup relations and the influence of social conditions on behavior, cognition, and emotion.
 Neuroscience studies the structure and function of the brain and how nerve cells process sensory information about the environment, mediate decisions, and control motor actions.

-The Department of Psychology offers a general program of study for students who desire a broad background in contemporary psychology, as well as an honors program for those who desire greater immersion in psychological science.
+The Department of Psychology offers a general program of study for students who desire a broad background in contemporary psychology, as well as an honors program for those who desire greater concentration in psychological science.
 The department also offers a variety of other opportunities for undergraduates to gain research experience through active participation in faculty research projects.
 Research involvement is encouraged as it provides direct experience with the important questions and methods associated with contemporary psychological science.

 Psychology courses include broad introductory lectures, survey courses of the major areas in psychology, and more focused topics taught in both lecture and seminar formats.
 Recent examples include: General Psychology, Abnormal Psychology; Neuroscience; Personality; Emotion; Perception; Movement; Mind and Brain; Schizophrenia; Depression; Research Methods, The Visual System; Human Sexuality; Introduction to Clinical Psychology; Industrial/Organizational Psychology, Animal Behavior and Evolution; Health Psychology; Developmental Neuroscience.
 Our courses cluster in the SBS and MNS categories of AXLE.